 Becoming a nurse anesthetist requires a bachelor’s degree in nursing (or related science field), a master’s degree from an accredited nurse anesthesia program and nursing experience; candidates must also pass a certifying exam.
 The schoolwork is grueling, but the payoff in the form of a secure, well-paying career may be worth it for the right person.

 Find nurse anesthetist jobs.

 Working as a pharmacist requires an interest in medicine, health and wellness as well as careful attention to detail, according to Lisa Schwartz, a registered pharmacist and director of management affairs for the National Community Pharmacists Association.

 In addition to dispensing medication and checking for potential interactions, pharmacists may also answer general health questions.
 "Pharmacists in community pharmacies often serve as a triage point by helping patients understand whether an illness or injury can be treated at home or whether medical attention is needed," Schwartz says.

 Pharmacists must now earn a PharmD degree, which typically takes four years to complete, then pass a series of licensing exams.
-Graduates can obtain further training through residencies
+Graduates can obtain further training through residencies or fellowships.

 Median Annual Salary: $107,000